paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 <a id="section-1616m"></a>
 ## § 1616m.
 Retention bonus
-**(a) Eligibility** The Secretary may pay a retention bonus to any physician or nurse employed by, or assigned to, and serving in, the Service either as a civilian employee or as a commissioned officer in the Regular or Reserve Corps of the Public Health Service who—
+**(a) Eligibility** The Secretary may pay a retention bonus to any physician or nurse employed by, or assigned to, and serving in, the Service either as a civilian employee or as a commissioned officer in the Regular or Reserve Corps 11 See Change of Name note below. of the Public Health Service who—

 (1) is assigned to, and serving in, a position included in the list established under [section 1616i(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1616i/b/1&num=0&edition=prelim) for which recruitment or retention of personnel is difficult,